Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Instructions

-• Combine the cinnamon with the cloves and nutmeg in a medium bowl.
+• Using a whisk or wooden spoon, combine the cinnamon with the cloves and nutmeg in a medium bowl.

-• Stir well, then add the applesauce and glue.
+• Next, add the applesauce and glue.
 Mix by hand to form a smooth, clay-like dough.

 • Roll dough out to about ¼-inch thickness.

-• Lift shapes carefully with a spatula and place ornaments on a parchment paper-lined baking sheet.
+• Lift shapes carefully with a spatula and place the ornaments on your prepared baking sheet.

 • Bake at 200°F for 2 to 3 hours until dry and hard.

-• Tie with a pretty ribbon and hang on your tree or use as a package decoration or DIY gift.
-You can also decorate your ornaments with glue, metallic paint, craft paint, and glitter if you’d like to.
+• Tie the ornaments with a pretty ribbon and hang them on your tree, or use as a package decoration or DIY gift.
+You can also decorate your ornaments with glue, metallic paint, craft paint, and glitter after baking.

 Video